cosmos72/schemesh/README.md

 * Loading schemesh as a library from plain Chez Scheme, see [doc/schemesh_as_library.md](doc/schemesh_as_library.md)

-Most other scheme functions are not (yet) documented.
+Most other Scheme functions are not (yet) documented.

 ## FREQUENTLY ASKED QUESTIONS